OSGeo/gdal/gdal/doc/source/drivers/raster/derived.rst

 .. built_in_by_default::

-This driver allows to access to subdatasets derived from a given dataset.
+This driver allows accessing subdatasets derived from a given dataset.
 Those derived datasets have the same projection reference, geo-transform and metadata than the original dataset, but derives new pixel values using gdal pixel functions.